neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The following fields are defined for inclusion in the `SUCCESS` metadata.

   - `server::String`, the server agent string. e.g. `"Neo4j/4.0.0"`.
-  - `connection_id::String`, an unique identifier of the bolt connection used on the server side. e.g. `"bolt-61"`.
+  - `connection_id::String`, a unique identifier of the bolt connection used on the server side. e.g. `"bolt-61"`.

 Example: